ArshiaClare/4663-Cryptography-Clare/Assignments/A07/README.md

     a^((2^i)q) is not congruent to -1(mod n) for all i in the range of 0 to k-1
   Error:
 ### Elliptic Curve Primality test
   So theorem states: Let n>1 be a natural number and there exists an element a in Z/nZ, s > 0 such that a^s = 1 is satisfied.
 We can write a^(s/q)-1 is in (Z/nZ)* for every prime divisor q of s.
-Then any prime that divides n is congruent to 1(mod s)
+Then any prime that divides n is congruent to 1(mod s).
+Thus if s > sqrt(n), then n is a prime number.